dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 connected to the Internet via a link that is getting saturated, and the enterprise suspects it is under DDoS attack.
 The enterprise has a DOTS client, which obtains information about the DDoS attack, and signals the DOTS server for help in mitigating the attack.
-The communication may be direct from the DOTS client to the DOTS Server, or it may traverse one or more DOTS Relays, which act as intermediaries.
-The DOTS Server in turn invokes one or more mitigators, which are tasked with mitigating the actual DDoS attack, and hence aim to suppress the attack traffic while allowing valid traffic to reach the attack target.
+The DOTS server in turn invokes one or more mitigators, which are tasked with mitigating the actual DDoS attack, and hence aim to suppress the attack traffic while allowing valid traffic to reach the attack target.

-The scope of the DOTS specifications is the interfaces between the DOTS client, DOTS server, and DOTS relay.
+The scope of the DOTS specifications is the interfaces between the DOTS client and DOTS server.
 The interfaces to the attack target and the mitigator are out of scope of DOTS.
 Similarly, the operation of both the attack target and the mitigator are out of scope of DOTS.
 Thus, DOTS neither specifies how an attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate such an attack.
-Indeed, a DOTS client's request for mitigation is advisory in nature, and may not lead to any mitigation at all, depending on the DOTS server entity's capacity and willingness to mitigate on behalf of the DOTS client's entity.
+A DOTS client's request for mitigation is advisory in nature, and may not lead to any mitigation at all, depending on the DOTS server entity's capacity and willingness to mitigate on behalf of the DOTS client's entity.

-As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS Server and the DOTS Client (and possibly the DOTS Relay):
+As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS server and the DOTS client:

 ~~~~~
     +---------------+                                 +---------------+